MacIntyre-22/PortfolioV4/README.md

  contact

 # Home
- background image of vector stars (Keep 2d) (https://www.vecteezy.com/free-vector/space) Neon light features throughout name and small about for header slide for project previews
+ background image of vector stars
+ Neon light features throughout name and small about for header slide for project previews

-# Our System
- Page to show off just some progrmming skills overhead look of solar system in a vector art style.
- Hover over planets to get details about them